tima/asb-roles/README.md

 ### How are ESB-roles different from standard roles

-* The is a `asb.yml` in the roles `meta/` directory -- this is the `apb.yml` metafile the APB format uses.
-(Currently this file does nothing in the content of this strawman -- it exists to show how ASB meta data could be stored in the Ansible role format.)
+* Adds a `asb.yml` file in the role's `meta/` directory -- this is the `apb.yml` metafile the APB format uses.
 Being in `meta/`, this file would be ignored by standard Ansible and Ansible Tower without side effects.
+(Currently this file does nothing in the context of this strawman -- it exists to show how ASB metadata could be stored in the Ansible role format.)
-* Each role would have multiple task files that correspond to each service broker action.
-See the "Mapping vs. Naming Standards" point under Further Consideration below.
+* Each role would have multiple task files that correspond to each service broker action it implements.
+See the "Mapping vs. Naming Standards" point under "Further Consideration" below.
-* The service broker would use a single (ideally generated) Ansible playbook such as `asb.yml` that would call the role passing in the action (a variable called `asb_action` in the example) it is to perform.
+* The service broker would use a single (ideally dynamically generated) Ansible playbook such as `/asb.yml` that would call the role, passing in the action (thru a variable called `asb_action` in the example) it is to perform.

 ### Pros: